AI-Generated Content (AIGC) for Various Data Modalities: A Survey: Audio Modality

 \section{Audio Modality}

 Many AIGC methods also aim to generate audio, which facilitates the creation of voiceovers, music, and other sound effects.
 They can also be useful in text-to-speech applications, e.g., assistive technology and entertainment purposes.
 However, it can be challenging to generate audio realistically, including the pitch and timbre variations.
 In the context of speech, it can be difficult to capture the emotional and tonal variations, and it is also difficult to generate speech based on a given identity.
 In various applications, inference speed of generating the audio is also important.
+Furthermore, the lack of large-scale open-source audio datasets remains an issue for the audio modality, which may explain why there seems to be fewer representative works in the audio modality as compared to other modalities (see discussion in Section \ref{sec:papers_discussion}).